oguzhane/chrome-devtools-protocol-csharp/readme.md

 # Chrome DevTools Protocol

-Repository contains the configuration for generating C# Chrome DevTools Protocol Library from the OpenAPI specification.
+Repository contains the AutoRest configuration for generating C# Chrome DevTools Protocol Library from the OpenAPI specification.

 > see https://aka.ms/autorest